aedart/athenaeum/docs/archive/current/flysystem/db/deduplication.md

 ## When files are deleted

-When files are deleted, the adapter automatically cleans up its file-content records.
+The adapter automatically cleans up its file-content records, when a file is requested deleted.
-Content records' `reference_count` is decreased when a file is deleted.
+In this process, the internal `reference_count` is decreased when a file is deleted.
 When the reference counter reaches `0`, actual content is automatically removed.

 ## Performance Considerations